fayaz12g/GyroCam/CONTRIBUTING.md

 - No harassment tolerated

 ## License
-By contributing, you agree your contributions will be licensed under the project's MIT License.
+By contributing, you agree your contributions will be licensed under the project's nonexistent License.

 Need help?
-Open a discussion ticket!
+Open an issue!